martinber/noaa-apt/docs/how-it-works.md

     sensor

-16. Channel identification: When compared to the values of the wedges 1 to 9 you can determine which Channel is being used.
+16. Channel identification: When compared to the values of the wedges 1 to 9 you can determine which channel is being used.
 Both this wedge and the back scan wedge is different on Channel A and B. See the list of channels below.

 ### Channels

+Channel A is the left part of the image, channel B is the right one.
+Each one can show any of the following sensors (also called channels).

 - 1: Visible.
 Equivalent wedge: 1.
 Wavelength: 0.58µm - 0.68µm.
 Daytime cloud
   and surface mapping.